Return to Product Reviews

 • Auto-scrolling of tire readings as you drive.

-The TST 507 with 6 cap sensors is ideal for an RV with a single rear axle with duals.
+The TST 507 with six cap sensors is ideal for an RV with a single rear axle with duals.
 This system includes the signal repeater and the new color monitor.
-This will cover your back duals and your two front tires and gives you peace of mind as you drive down the road.
-This would also work great for a triple axle 5th wheel, and then you could add some flow thru sensors for your tow vehicle.
+This will cover your back duals and your two front tires and give you peace of mind as you drive down the road.
+This would also work great for a triple axle 5th wheel, and then you could add some flow-through sensors for your tow vehicle.
 Lots of options with the TST 507 Color Monitor system!

 Here are some pictures of unpacking the unit and putting it to use: